 Taro finally nodded.
 “If you’re willing to sign a waiver, then I don’t see why I should refuse it.
 All I ask is that you be careful.”

 “Thank you, Captain.
 I’ll gladly sign it.”

 “See me sometime tomorrow,” the vixen replied.
-“I’ll have the waiver drawn up by then.”
+“I’ll have the waiver drawn up for your thumbprint by then.”